 Relative Gradient: The length of superelevation runoff is based on a maximum acceptable difference, referred to as the relative gradient, between the longitudinal grades of the axis of rotation and edge of pavement.
 Experience indicates that maximum relative gradients for a two-lane roadway vary from 0.78 (equivalent relative slope of 1:128) at 15 mph to 0.35 (equivalent relative slope 1:286) at 80 mph.
-Interpolation between these two values provides the maximum relative gradients shown in AASHTO Exhibit 3-30.
+Interpolation between these two values provides the maximum relative gradients shown in AASHTO Table 3-20.

-$L_r = \frac{(wn_1)e_d}{\Delta} (b_w)$ $L_r$ = minimum length of superelevation runoff, ft; $L_r = \frac{1}{\Delta} (D_w)$ $\Delta$ = maximum relative gradient, percent; $n_1 = number of lanes rotated;$ AASHTO EQ 3-25 $b{w}$ = adjustment factor for number of lanes rotated; AASHI U EQ 3-25 w = width of one traffic lane, ft; $e_d$ = design superelevation rate, percent.
+where:

+$L_r = \frac{(wn_1)e_d}{\Lambda}(b_w)$ L_r = minimum length of superelevation runoff, ft;

+$L_r =(O_w)$ Δ = maximum relative gradient, percent;

+n_1 = number of lanes rotated;

+AASHTO EQ 3-23 b{w}^{} = adjustment factor for number of lanes rotated;

+w = width of one traffic lane, ft;

+e d = design superelevation rate, percent.

-- \ See Multiple Lanes criteria below. - Desirable Length of Spiral: The desirable length of spiral is based upon the distance travelled in 2.0 seconds at a given design speed as expressed in the following equation:
+See Multiple Lanes criteria below.

+• Desirable Length of Spiral: The desirable length of spiral is based upon the distance travelled in 2.0 seconds at a given design speed as expressed in the following equation:

-L = 2.93V where: See AASHTO EX 3-37 L = desirable length of spiral, ft; V = design speed, mph;
+L = 2.93V where: See AASHTO Table 3-19 L = desirable length of spiral, ft; V = design speed, mph;